Carbon Foam Composite Tooling

 Construction of aircraft, spacecraft, missile parts, automobiles, and sporting goods equipment is rapidly moving to carbon fiber-reinforced thermoset and thermoplastic resins, resulting in higher strength-to-weight ratio, higher stiffness, and less susceptibility to corrosion and fatigue.

-CFOAM® -based carbon foam composite tooling offers an alternative to conventional Invar®, steel, and aluminum tools – simplifying tool design and reducing the time to build a tool.
-Tooling must be low cost, rigid, durable, thermally stable – offer a low CTE (coefficient of thermal expansion), and in many cases, be lightweight.
 For dimensional stability of the tool, the CTE must closely match the part being produced.
 CFOAM® carbon foam has a very uniform thermal expansion when compared with Invar® 36 and 42.
-This enables post curing of the composite parts on the tool with high temperature BMI resins. |
+This enables post curing of the composite parts on the tool with high temperature BMI resins.

 CFOAM LLC performed a comprehensive benefit analysis comparing the use of CFOAM® carbon foam versus Invar®, aluminum, and steel tools.